Design Your Dream Basement: Creative Ideas and Layouts for Maximizing Your Space.

 Purpose and Goals

-Defining the main purpose and goals for your basement space is the critical first step in designing and laying out the area.
-Consider how you want to use the space and what activities will take place there.
+Defining your basement space’s main purpose and goals is the critical first step in designing and laying out the area.
+Consider how you want to use the space and what activities will occur there.
 Here are some of the most popular basement uses to determine your goals:

 • Additional living space – Do you need extra bedrooms, a guest room, or a living area?
 This may require meeting building codes for egress and livable space.